Anguilla in Pictures: 16 Beautiful Places to Photograph

 2. Sandy Ground Beach

 With a wrecked ship slowly rusting away at one end, Sandy Ground Beach makes a great photograph.
 The ship provides a focal point in the frothy turquoise sea and gold-sand backdrop.
-The beach is one of the most popular in Anguilla, and you'll find a number of restaurants along it, often with live music.
+Sandy Ground is one of the most popular in Anguilla, and you'll find a number of restaurants along it, often with live music.

 3. Barnes Bay